wlonk/arcadia/rules/pbta_rules.md

 #### Reading hidden feelings

-When you **read someone's hidden feelings**, roll your relationship with them.
+When you **read someone's hidden feelings**, roll your Relationship with them.
 On a 10+, hold three.
 On a 7-9, hold one.
 You may spend your hold 1-1 to ask the following questions and get an honest answer during your interaction with
 them: